Finterly/nf-wgs-dsl2/README.md

 ```

 ### 1B.
-Submit `run_qc_workflow.sh` script as Wynton job
+Apptainer + job script
+Submit `run_qc_workflow.sh` script as Wynton job.
 This option is essentially the same as Option 1,  but packaged into a script.

 The `run_qc_workflow.sh` script contains a bash command for running the nextflow workflow using Apptainer.
 You must specify the **full path** to the desired input directory, output directory, and trimmomatic adapter (optional)